BLOG

 Refugees, on the other hand, are individuals who have been granted protection status by the Australian government.
 They have successfully demonstrated that they meet the criteria of the Refugee Convention, showing a well-founded fear of persecution based on race, religion, nationality, political opinion, or membership in a particular social group.
 Once granted refugee status, they are entitled to various benefits and rights.

-Rights Afforded to Asylum Seekers and Refugees
+Rights Afforded to People Seeking Asylum and Refugees

-Asylum seekers in Australia have certain rights while their applications are being processed.
+People seeking asylum in Australia have certain rights while their applications are being processed.
 These rights may include access to basic healthcare, education for children, and the right to work under specific circumstances (with a valid Bridging Visa).
 These rights vary drastically depending on their Visa subclass – many people in our community have limited or no access to Medicare, and some have no right to work.

 While awaiting their application outcome, the only welfare support system available to people seeking asylum is called Status Resolution Support Services (SSRS).
 Depending on the situation of the applicant, they are provided funding to assist with costs of living, accommodation, health services, and case management.
 However, SSRS is very limited.
 The number of people receiving SRSS is decreasing over time and its funding has been reduced in the most recent Federal Budget.
 And although an individual’s financial circumstances may not change once they receive permanent protection, their access to SRSS still terminates once they ‘officially’ are granted refugee status.